 As a team, we can help the children to become super spellers.

 Each child has a Times Table Rock Star account and login details are stuck in diaries.
 This can be accessed from home so please encourage your child to have fun and practise their times tables.
 Inside diaries there is a copy of the times tables up to 12x and a 'key instant recall facts' (KIRFs).
 Each half term, a KIRF will be focussed on.
-Autumn 1's focus is multiplication and division facts to 12X.

 Every half term, we set a creative topic homework project linked to the current topic.
 It's always a favourite time of the term, when we share these in the last week before we break up.
 Please see flyer below, also stuck in diaries.